adaltas/node-nikita/src/file/upload.coffee.md

 * `binary`
   Fast upload implementation, discard all the other option and use its own stream based implementation.
 * `from`
   Replace from after this marker, a string or a regular expression.
 * `to`
   Replace to before this marker, a string or a regular expression.
 * `match`
   Replace this marker, a string or a regular expression.
 * `replace`
   The content to be inserted, used conjointly with the from, to or match options.
 * `content`
   Text to be written.
 * `source`
   File path from where to extract the content, do not use conjointly with content.
 * `target`
   File path where to write content to.
-* `backup`
+* `backup` (string|boolean)
-  Create a backup, append a provided string to the filename extension or a timestamp if value is not a string.
+  Create a backup, append a provided string to the filename extension or a timestamp if value is not a string, only apply if the target file exists and is modified.
 * `md5`
   Validate uploaded file with md5 checksum (only for binary upload for now), may be the string checksum or will be deduced from source if "true".
 * `sha1`
   Validate uploaded file with sha1 checksum (only for binary upload for now), may be the string checksum or will be deduced from source if "true".
 * `ssh` (object|ssh2)
   Run the action on a remote server using SSH, an ssh2 instance or an configuration object used to initialize the SSH connection.
 * `stdout` (stream.Writable)
   Writable EventEmitter in which the standard output of executed commands will be piped.
 * `stderr` (stream.Writable)
   Writable EventEmitter in which the standard error output of executed command will be piped.

 ## Callback parameters